 “Killed Holmes” was all Conan Doyle had to say about it in his diary.
 At last he was free to write about more important subjects.

-In 1901 he decided to write another novel that could be serialized in the Strand magazine.
+In 1901 Conan Doyle decided to write another novel that could be serialized in the Strand magazine.
 The story was to revolve around the tale of a gigantic phantom hound.
 Conan Doyle knew it needed a strong central character so he decided to use Sherlock Holmes.
 It had been 8 years since the public had read a new Sherlock Holmes story.

-But Conan Doyle was quick to point out that it was a one-off Holmes story and set in a time before his death.
+But Conan Doyle was quick to point out that this was a one-off Holmes story and set in a time before his death.
 However, the popularity of the story led to the American publication Colliers Weekly making Conan Doyle an offer for more Sherlock Holmes stories.
 It was an offer Conan Doyle found hard to refuse so in 1903, after a 10 year hiatus, Sherlock Holmes returned from the dead for another series of short stories that would continue till the last one was published in 1927.

 Sherlock Holmes remains one of the world’s most endeared and popular literary characters.
-And the future of Sherlock Holmes seems to be guaranteed, as he become an industry in himself.
+The future of Sherlock Holmes seems to be guaranteed, as he has become an industry in himself.
 He has the record for most portrayed literary character on film with over 254 entries.
 His adventures continue in hundreds, perhaps thousands, of novels.
 And he has been the subject of plays, comics, and even musicals.